Espresso Martini

 This post may contain affiliate links.
 Please read our disclosure policy.

-This drink was apparently invented to wake you up, and "bleep" you up!
+This famous cocktail was apparently invented to wake you up and "bleep" you up!

 Woman grabbing an Espresso Martini in a long-stemmed glass.

-The espresso martini started gaining traction in the 1980s and was a bar scene staple by the 90s (its alter ego cocktail, The Cosmo, was racing up the charts at the same time!).
+The espresso martini started gaining traction in the 1980s and was a bar scene staple by the ’90s (its alter ego cocktail, the Cosmo, was racing up the charts at the same time!).
 The drink was invented by renowned British bartender Dick Bradsell in London at a restaurant called Fred’s Club.
-The story goes that a top model asked Bradsell for a drink that would “wake me up and *bleep* me up” at the same time.
-The caffeinated result: the espresso martini.
+The story goes that a top model asked Bradsell for a drink that would “wake me up and *F* me up at the same time.”
+The boozy caffeinated result: the espresso martini.
+Now it’s a modern classic!
+And having a bit of a renaissance these days — in NYC, I see menus all over promising “the best espresso martini in town.”

 Cocktail shaker pouring Espresso Martini into a long-stemmed glass.